pearu/f2py/doc/developers_guide.rst

 "-" or "+" was an exponent in a literal.

-2: R706 could be implemented so that it tried to match a second time if the first match failed using the next "+" or "-" operator found in the string to the left of the first one.
+2: R706 could be implemented so that it tried to match a second time if the first match failed, using the next "+" or "-" operator found in the string to the left of the first one.